Asian battery makers eye nickel top-up as cobalt price bites

 "We are trying to change the ratio to 8:1:1, from 6:2:2.
 This is not producing a completely new product, rather it's part of efforts to respond to changing market conditions," a spokesman said.

-Cobalt prices spiked to average $58,549 a ton in July - about six times the cost of nickel.
+Cobalt prices spiked to average $58,549 a tonne in July - about six times the cost of nickel.

 The price hike has been driven by higher demand and a supply shortage sparked by conflict in the Democratic Republic of Congo, which provides nearly 60 percent of the world's cobalt, also raising issues of security of supply.